 Before we came back to camp, we snuck down and retrieved the SD card from the trail camera at the bait, and to our amazement we captured an image of the arrow exiting the bear!
 All night at camp we went over the event and I kicked myself for a poor shot.
 We made a plan for an early morning and went to bed.

 The next morning, Cory, Russ and I made our way back to the spot and guess who came running out of the area?
 A coyote!
 Bad sign…We found the arrow, very bloody, good strong blood trail and as we followed it up the hill we saw him under a dead fall only 100 yards from the bait, dead with a giant hole in his side where the coyote ate dinner.
 We rejoiced and were bummed at the same time.
 The wound was eaten but the hide would be saved and the meat was intact.
 The shot was a little back since I made the decision to shift right a little and he went left at the same time; bad combo.

 After much skinning and butchering we and the bear taxidermist guessed his weight at over 300 pounds and about 6’6” long with a probable age of 10-12 years old.
 Gotta love the rut because that kind of bear would not normally be in that area.
 His skull measured 19.
 1/8th” and made Pope and Young.

 The hide was beautiful, the meat delicious; one and done?
-Heck no; I can’t wait to hunt with the OI team again hopefully I’ll get a pretty black one but I think we are chasing Mule deer next year.
-Thanks to Russ and Cory for all the wisdom and pack help.
+Heck no; I can’t wait to hunt with the OI team again hopefully I’ll get a pretty black one but I think we are chasing mule deer next year.
+Thanks to Cory and Russ for all the wisdom and pack help.
 I’d like to also thank the guys over at The Honey Badger Wheel for sending us a prototype to test.
 It made the packout easy!